 Financial Services Software:

-This category is comprised of companies that provide specialised software to support the adoption of digital wealth management and investing strategies.
+This category is comprised of companies that provide specialized software to support the adoption of digital wealth management and investing strategies.
 Companies such as Plaid Technologies are included in this category, with Plaid being a software intermediary that securely connects financial application users with their personal bank accounts.

 When we consider the innovative technologies WealthTech has introduced to the financial sector up to this point, it’s plausible that there will be many new and exciting advances to come in the future of the sector.
 It is even reasonable to say that WealthTech will eventually replace financial advisors entirely!